ReghinaA/bugs_I_found/README.md

 ### 💻 Desktop
 (Mac, Chrome)

-Note: This is not a proper bug report, so some of the details are not going to be here.
+Note: This is not a formal bug report, so some of the details are not going to be here.

 #### 🤖 1.
 App shows my real first and last name instead of my username.
 This is an educational app for kids.
 I am an adult and a software tester, so I see these kind of things, but kids might not notice.